 The dairy industry has targeted families with kids for years, even funneling surplus milk into schools to maximize profits.
 But the way the dairy lobby portrays milk as an ethical and healthy beverage couldn’t be further from the truth, and the health benefits of animal products pale in comparison to whole plant foods and plant-based milk.

 This myth could not be farther from the truth.
-Though the dairy industry advertises “happy cows” in lush green pastures, most dairy farms in the United States are factory farms where animals are crammed together with limited space, forced to live with untreated medical issues (many a result of squalid conditions and painful robo-milking), and separated from their young at birth.
+Though the dairy industry advertises “happy cows” in lush green pastures, most dairy cows in the United States are crammed together with limited space, forced to live with untreated medical issues (many a result of squalid conditions and painful robo-milking), and separated from their young at birth.

 3. Cows need to be milked, so we’re doing them a favor